Virginia trio carries Cavaliers to first national championship

 Hunter had earlier drained a corner 3 as Virginia reclaimed the lead, 75-73, with 2:09 left in overtime.
 Guy previously made a pair of free throws for the Cavaliers to keep it a one-possession game.

 Matt Mooney, who hit a 3 on Texas Tech’s previous trip, fought into the lane but was trapped before fading to his right for a jumper that kissed virtually every part of the iron and dropped home for a 73-70 Texas Tech lead.
+Virginia then went on an 11-0 run.

+Guy was selected the NCAA Tournament’s Most Outstanding Player.
+The Final Four all-tournament team was Guy, Hunter, Jerome, Mooney and Texas Tech’s Jarrett Culver.

 Neither team dropped the gloves for the final 10 minutes of regulation or overtime.